What Is Drug Withdrawal?

-In the simplest of terms, a person that has been under the influence of depressant drugs or medications (e.g. alcohol, opiates, sedatives) tends to rebound with overly stimulated symptoms during the period of withdrawal; on the opposite end of the spectrum, a person that has been abusing excitatory stimulant drugs (e.g. cocaine, methamphetamine) will experience a rebounding depression of physiologic function once the drug is stopped, and withdrawal begins.
+In the simplest terms, withdrawal from a substance is usually the opposite of its pharmacologic effects.2 For example, a person who has been under the influence of depressant drugs or medications (e.g. alcohol, opioids, sedatives) tends to rebound with overly stimulated symptoms during the period of withdrawal; on the opposite end of the spectrum, a person who has been abusing excitatory stimulant drugs (e.g. cocaine, methamphetamine) will experience a rebounding depression of physiologic function once the drug is stopped and withdrawal begins.

 Drug Withdrawal Symptoms

-Acute alcohol withdrawal is, in fact, one of the most dangerous withdrawal periods of all the drugs.
-As such, it should not be carelessly handled, or done without close medical attention.
-Depending on the severity of alcohol use, symptoms can appear just a few hours after the last drink, but can last for as long as a week.
+Acute alcohol withdrawal can be very dangerous.
+As such, it should not be carelessly handled, or done without the guidance of a medical professional.
+Depending on the severity of alcohol use, symptoms can appear just a few hours after the last drink but can last for as long as a week.3

 - Increased heart rate.

 Alcohol withdrawal symptoms can progress over the course of time to seizures or another serious condition known as delirium tremens (DTs), a potentially fatal syndrome that begins 48 to 72 hours after the last drink.
 DTs are characterized by confusion, agitation, hallucinations, and violent tremors of the arms and legs.
 DTs may significantly elevate the body’s vital signs, including blood pressure, heart rate and respiratory rate, and episodes of DTs have a mortality rate of 1 to 5%.2,3,10